Blockchain in the Energy Sector

 Methodology and assessment

 In this four-week course, you will cover the following topics.
-You will be required to spend up to three hours’ teaching time per week.
+You will be required to spend up to three hours’ learning time per week.

 - What is blockchain?